taylordeatri/kgrid-adapter/README.md

 mvn clean test
 ```

 ## Additional Information

+### Limitations

+Adapters running in activators as part of the knowledge grid may impose limitations on the kind of code in the KOs, and the format and type of inputs and outputs for the KOs.
+For example, the Javascript adapter requires valid JSON inputs ({}, [] at the top level) and the returned object (from the endpoint function in the KO) will be serialized back to JSON with arrays converted to objects with array indexes as keys (a limitation of the current nashorn javascript engine).

+Other adapters may require CSV, return particular media types, or not allow use of some or all library code.
+Some adapters may not implement the activation portion of the KO lifecycle, expecting instead that the KO will already be deployed in a suitable environment and can be accessed (via the adapter) based on lookup by ark ID.

 ### Proposed adapters

-- THere is a mapping between KO types and adapter classes...how is that mapping maintained?
+- There is a mapping between KO types and adapter classes...how is that mapping maintained?

 #### Resource Adapter